New York City Health and Fitness Facilities

-Example: The owner of a fitness club keeps an inventory of various products available for retail sale to his customers.
-Occasionally, he takes some of those products, such as towels, out of inventory for use by the fitness club.
-The owner must pay state and local use tax on his cost for the products taken from inventory and used by the club.
+Example: The owner of a fitness facility keeps an inventory of various products available for retail sale to his customers.
+Occasionally, he takes some of those products, such as towels, out of inventory for use by the fitness facility.
+The owner must pay state and local use tax on his cost for the products taken from inventory and used by the facility.

 - tennis clubs,

 - golf clubs,

 - boating clubs,

 - any other organization that practices or promotes athletics or sports.